unicef/publicgoods-toolkit/procurement.md

 Finally, there is another approach worth mentioning but not recommending.
-If an agency did not have any goals with regard to growing the pool of open source contractors to include more small businesses, it might, as some large companies do, impose a rule that the vendor cannot depend on the agency for more than a certain percentage of its revenue.
+If an agency did not have any goals with regard to growing the pool of open-source contractors to include more small businesses, it might, as some large companies do, impose a rule that the vendor cannot depend on the agency for more than a certain percentage of its revenue.
 This might result in a preference for